LITUATUI/M3UPT/README.md

 ### 🥈ProgTV

-This is a good player for Android, but doesn't open RTP 1 (DRM encrypted).
+This is a good player for Android, but doesn't open DRM encrypted streams.

 ![ProgTV screenshot](/images/ProgTV-M3UPT-playlist.avif "ProgTV screenshot")